WD-Leong/NLP-PaLM/README.md

 ```
 python infer_movie_dialog_sw_torch_palm.py
 ```
 can be run to perform inference of the trained model.
+Use the corresponding 'train_movie_dialog_' and 'infer_movie_dialog_' scripts to train the model or to perform inference respectively.
+The PaLM Transformer model is added as well.

 Examples of the inferred model for Tensorflow-2 are:
 ```